Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

        'oauth_nonce', 'user_id'
    ]

-Once the parameters are verified, it will try to get consumer information using the sent ``oauth_consumer_key`` or ``tool_consumer_instance_guid`` using the LtiConsumer manager method ``get_or_supplement``.
+Once the parameters are verified, it will try to get the consumer information using the sent ``oauth_consumer_key`` or ``tool_consumer_instance_guid`` using the LtiConsumer manager method ``get_or_supplement``.